DAlkemade/bert-for-fever/README.md

-# bert-for-fever
+# Improving evidence selection using BERT
-This is an evidence retrieval system for the FEVER http://fever.ai/ task.
+This is an evidence retrieval system for the FEVER http://fever.ai/ task, created for the L101 module at the University of Cambridge.

 **All .py files can be run using the provided Google Colab notebook run_modules.ipynb**